EmberSherpa/ember-cli-ghost-app/README.md

+[FAILED EXPERIMENT DO NOT USE]

+This library was going to use EmberCLI's server mechanism to add necessary headers to work around Ghost's private API.
+This proved to be wrong approach because EmberCLI's server is not designed for production.
+A more reliable way would be to use Ghost's API, which is not available yet.

 # ember-cli-ghost-app

 `ember-cli-ghost-app` adds a Ghost app to your Ember project.
 This addon adds /ghost to your Express server and Ghost will automatically start when you run `ember serve`.